eucalyptus/euca-monkey/README.md

 # EUCA MONKEY

-Eucalyptus Stress Tester with Webservice Rendering Support
+Eucalyptus Stress Tester with Webservice Rendering Support, which is based on cloud-resource-populator, which runs on Eutester.

-## Requirement
+## REQUIREMENT

   * Centos 6.3 Machine
   * Running Eucalyptus System Build by the QA System